anaan06/DUAL-CORE/README.md

 **Tool Used:** [e.g. ChatGPT]

 **Purpose:** [What you used it for]
-- Example: "AI helped us find the most efficient way to connect and use our components."
+-  "AI helped us find the most efficient way to connect and use our components."
-- Example: "For circuit Debugging assistance "
+-  "For circuit Debugging assistance "
-- Example: "Code review and optimization suggestions"
+-  "Code review and optimization suggestions"
+-  Understanding piezoelectric working principle
+-  Drafting presentation scripts

 **Key Prompts Used:**
-- 1. Check if this circuit setup will correctly charge the capacitor from the piezo discs.”
+- "Check if this circuit setup will correctly charge the capacitor from the piezo discs.”
 - "Suggest ways to reduce energy loss in the connections and diodes"
+- Modify Arduino code to display actual voltage instead of analog value.
+- How to measure real-time voltage from piezo using Arduino?

 **Percentage of AI-generated code:** [Approximately 30%]

 **Human Contributions:**
-- Architecture design and planning
-- Custom business logic implementation
-- Integration and testing
-- UI/UX design decisions
+Designed the system architecture and circuit layout Assembled and wired the hardware components
+Developed and modified the Arduino code
+Integrated hardware and software components
+Tested, debugged, and calibrated the system

 *Note: Proper documentation of AI usage demonstrates transparency and earns bonus points in evaluation!*